DaMexicanJustice/A6/README.md

 Patrick Johansen, Joachim Christensen
 ## Playing sound

+* We will need to do some Kotlin refactoring together on our code examples to improve them.
+We tried to get the code blocks as Kotlin-like as possible.

 ### Defining sound
 First of all whenever we work with digital sound it's called audio.
 Sound indicates that it is analogue (which is defined as sound which is 1 : 1 scale in relation to its source).
 So all sound we hear coming from biological sources such as rivers, animals etc. is considered sound, whereas a digital recreation of an analogue source is called audio.
 Everything you hear coming from speakers is audio.